3 Ways to Add Color to Clay: Tint, Sgraffito, and Glaze

 3. Knead your clay until the color is uniform

-Note: If you want to dive deeper into tinting clay, I have a detailed step-by-step guide available in my shop.
-It covers color ratios, mixing methods, and tips to achieve consistent tones across different batches.
+Note: If you want to learn more about tinting clay, I have a full step-by-step guide in my shop — it covers color ratios, mixing, and how to keep your tones consistent across batches.

 2. Sgraffito Using Slip